samapriya/geeup/docs/projects/image_upload.md

 Optional named arguments:
-  --nodata NODATA       The value to burn into the raster as NoData (missing data) --pyramids PYRAMIDS   Pyramiding Policy, MEAN, MODE, MIN, MAX, SAMPLE
+  --nodata NODATA       The value to burn into the raster as NoData (missing data) --pyramids PYRAMIDS   Pyramiding Policy, MEAN, MODE, MIN, MAX, SAMPLE --overwrite OVERWRITE
+                        Default is No but you can pass yes or y
 ```

 Example setup would be